SDanS/ssl_api_test/README.md

 * Testing permutations: optional service providers: i.e., MTA and MDA, or webservers for docs.
   * Permutation options are really the responsibility of the panel around how their api works with each service, but it's a good documentation and support head's up.
     * Confusion, on the part of the customer and support around the separation of concerns of the panel and the product, will incur support cost.
+  * Integration testing will eventually arise as a necessity as panel's update and bork their API with some underlying service change.